iscas-tis/CHA/docs/src/explanations/modules.md

 In the example above, the `RawModule` is used to change the reset polarity of module `SlaveSpi`.
-Indeed, the reset is active high by default in Chisel modules, then using `withClockAndReset(clock, !rstn)` we can use an active low reset in entire design.
+Indeed, the reset is active high by default in Chisel modules, then using `withClockAndReset(clock, !rstn)` we can use an active low reset in the entire design.

-The clock is just wired as it, but if needed, `RawModule` can be used in conjunction with `BlackBox` to connect a differential clock input for example.
+The clock is just wired as is, but if needed, `RawModule` can be used in conjunction with `BlackBox` to connect a differential clock input for example.